fncnt/fimrecorder/doc/fimdoc.md

 # FIMrecorder {-}

-FIMrecorder[^fimrecorder] is a special-purpose video-recording application for FIM[^fim] experiments.
+*FIMrecorder*[^fimrecorder] is a special-purpose video-recording application for FIM[^fim] experiments.
 This software is at the level of a prototype.
-It works reliably but has only been tested in a small scope ([Supported Devices]).
+It works reliably but has only been tested in a small scope (see [Supported Devices]).
 The features of this application have been designed to work well in conjunction with FIMTrack[^fimtrack] [^fimtracksourcecode].

 [^fim]: [`https://www.uni-muenster.de/PRIA/en/FIM/index.html`](https://www.uni-muenster.de/PRIA/en/FIM/index.html)